If you are Vata-predominant, you are normally thin and wiry. But that doesn't mean weight gain will never be a problem for you.

-For a Vata person, the most important thing is to reduce mental stress and to nourish the body with light, easily digestible food.
-To reduce mental stress, you can practice the Transcendental Meditation® program, which has been proven in hundreds of scientific studies to be the most effective technique for dissolving mental, emotional and physical stress.
-It takes only twenty minutes twice a day, but its effect in improving the quality of life is enormous.
+To reduce mental stress, you can practice the Transcendental Meditation® program, which studies have proven to be the most effective technique for dissolving mental, emotional, and physical stress.
+It takes only 20 minutes twice a day, but its effect in improving the quality of life is enormous.

 Routine is important

-Many times people with Vata disorders find themselves in a rush, always in a hurry.
 It's not healthy for anyone to always be rushing around, to constantly have to hurry, and it's especially harmful to people with Vata imbalances.
 If you find yourself in that situation, it's important to cultivate a habit of taking it easy and slowing down.
 Learn to structure a more relaxed, royal daily routine.
-This is important for mental, emotional and physical health.
+This is important for mental, emotional, and physical health.